pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 1. After creating the template, we need to associate it to the module(s).
 To do this, one has to:

-    1. Navigate to Factory Configurations > eSpaces;
+    1. Navigate to Factory Configurations > eSpaces
-    1. Select the eSpace(s) that that requires having this setting;
+    1. Select the eSpace(s) that that requires having this setting
-    1. In the eSpace page, select the Shared Configuration created in step 3 from the dropdown and click the Associate button.
+    1. In the eSpace page, select the Shared Configuration created in step 3 from the dropdown and click the Associate button
     1. Apply settings to the mentioned eSpace(s) for the configuration to be effective.
-You can do this by adding the necessary eSpace(s) to a Solution and publishing it.
+You can do this by adding the necessary eSpace(s) to a Solution and publishing it

 ## Additional CSP settings on application level